Hey Kids (Start Here)

 A little bit.

-Not really but kind of.
+Not really, but kind of.

-I can’t get you back,” Newt says in a cracked whisper, like some kind of tormented, half-mythical thing.
+“I can’t get you back,” Newt says in a cracked whisper, like a tormented, half-mythical thing.
 Like maybe if a pretty decent looking fairy prince or princess mated with a pretty decent looking banshee.
-Are all banshees women.
-Would fairies and banshees be compatible.
-Genetically.
-Hermann really is not well informed when it comes to this kind of thing.
+Are all banshees women?
+Would fairies and banshees be compatible?
+Genetically?
+Hermann is not well informed when it comes to this kind of thing.
 Maybe it’s more of a fangless-vampire meets intractable-nerd kind of deal.
-Maybe it’s more like regular guy with a horde in his head having a hard time hanging onto his hemoglobin.
+Maybe it’s more like a regular guy with a horde in his head having a hard time hanging onto his hemoglobin.

 “Of course you can,” Hermann says.
 “You’ll think of something.
 I’ll think of something.
-This is hardly an intractable problem, okay.
+This is hardly an intractable problem, okay?
 Just chill.”

-Newt smiles faintly in that kind of way that people smile when they can’t believe that you’ve stabbed them with the razor blade included in your commercial model rocket kit, not that Hermann would know anything about what that kind of face might look like, nope, that’s weird, what is that even.
+Newt smiles faintly in that kind of way that people smile when they can’t believe that you’ve stabbed them with the razor blade included in your commercial model rocket kit, not that Hermann would know anything about what that kind of face might look like, nope, that’s weird, what is that even?
 Hermann doesn’t vindictively stab people even when they deserve it, even when they deserve it so so so so so much, nope, that’s not what Dr. Gottlieb of the flawless equanimity and the impressive neural circuitry does, nope, definitely definitely not, nope.
 No way.

 What had he been thinking about?